ashakhatri007/CeptreDocs/pages/Examples/BlocksWorld.md

 ![image](https://user-images.githubusercontent.com/42487202/148270116-94f2bb5b-d3b1-4866-89b8-fddc72ada78c.png)

-## Add Sets
+## Add Sets/Types
 The only type (or set, in the web editor) we need for this example is `block`.
 For this example, we’ll have three blocks, that we’ll call `a`, `b` and `c`.
-Since there is only one arm and one table in this example, we don’t terms to identify them.
+Since there is only one arm and one table in this example, we don’t term to identify them.

 Ceptre Text-Based Code:
 ```